mscaudill/Seattle_Crime/README.md

 First, we find that assaults are correlated with a subset of the 51 non-assault offenses.
 We build a model to predict the number of assaults(response) given this subset of offenses (predictors).

-Second, we find that their are sustained periods of time where assaults are high or low in specific districts.
+Second, we find that there are sustained periods of time where assaults are high or low in specific districts.
 We model this timecourse to make a prediction for the number of assaults on a month-by-month basis.

+Corrections and suggestions are always welcome!

 ## Dependencies
 [Jupyter](http://jupyter.org/)<br>